Melbourne Athenaeum: Early history

-The Institution changed its name to the Melbourne Athenaeum in 1872.
-At that time, as now, a focal point was the library.
-In 1877, membership was 1,681 and in 1879 there were 30,000 visits to the library.
+Among the office bearers of the institution in the nineteenth century was the author Marcus Clarke who was the chairman of the library committee in 1877.
+As now, a focal point was the library and by 1877, membership was 1,681 and in 1879 there were 30,000 visits to the library.
 In 1880 it was reported 'that the floor of the large hall was the only one in Melbourne expressly constructed for dancing'.
-The front of the building was rebuilt in 1885 and 1886.

-Among the office bearers of the institution in the nineteenth century was the author Marcus Clarke who was the chairman of the library committee in 1877.
+The remodeled facade was finally concluded in 1886.
+The statue of Minerva, which was modelled by Richard Kretzschmar on that at the Vatican, was funded through Alderman Thomas Moubray's gift of 100 guineas.

 Theatre and cinema

 In October 1896, the first movie was shown in the Athenaeum Hall.
 This may not have been the first in Australia however, as a cinematograph was being demonstrated at the Melbourne Opera House in August.
 On 26 January 1901 Life in Our Navy, a 60,000 foot film of life on HMS Jupiter, was shown by G. H. Snazelle, who provided additional entertainment.

 The Hall became a regular venue for screening films and the premiere of The Story of the Kelly Gang by the Tait brothers, the world's first dramatic feature film, was at the Athenaeum in 1906.

-The theatre in its present form, a proscenium arch theatre with 880 seats on three levels, was created in 1924, designed by Henry Eli White.
-Renamed the Athenaeum Theatre, it was one of the first venues in Australia to screen talking pictures, presenting The Jazz Singer in February 1929.
+The theatre in its present form, a proscenium arch theatre with 880 seats on three levels, was created in 1924, for its lessee Frank Talbot by architect Henry Eli White.
+Renamed Athenaeum Theatre, it was one of the first venues in Australia to screen talking pictures, presenting The Jazz Singer in February 1929.
 From the 1920s to the early 1970s, the theatre was mainly used as a cinema.
+Talbot was lessee and manager from 1922 to 1936.

 The Melbourne Theatre Company (MTC) leased the theatre from 1976 to 1985 when the lease was taken over by various entrepreneurs who formed AT Management in 1997.

 The upstairs studio theatre ("Ath 2"), created from the former art gallery by the MTC, has been used as a theatre space and the venue for The Last Laugh Comedy Club after it moved from North Melbourne.